mpsych/SciVis-Web/README.md

-# SciVis-Web
-Data for the paper 'Modern Scientific Visualization on the Web'
+# Data for the paper 'Modern Scientific Visualization on the Web'